The UTS Academic Board is the principal advisory body to the UTS Council on academic matters.

 Academic Board manual

 The Academic Board manual (PDF) provides information about Board procedures and background.

-The manual is especially useful for new members, returning members who need to refresh their knowledge, or for staff or students generally interested in the operation of the Board.
+The manual is especially useful for new members, returning members who need to refresh their knowledge, or for staff generally interested in the operation of the Board.

 Governance and elections